roman-milk/roman-milk.github.io/bob-sandi-and-pauline.md

+===

- ****** Bob, Sandi, and Pauline Ch.
-03 ****** byJust_Plain_Bob© Neubert had Sandi on her hands and knees and was doing her doggie while he worked on her butt hole with his fingers.
+Neubert had Sandi on her hands and knees and was doing her doggie while he worked on her butt hole with his fingers.
 She kept telling him to stop, but she was pushing back at him and he mistook that to mean that she didn't really mean for him to stop.
 Even I, watching the video, knew that she was pushing back on the cock that was fucking her because that was what she always did when getting it doggie, but Neubert decided that it was his fingers in her ass that was making her respond that way.

  He pulled out of Sandi's pussy, put his cock against her asshole and started to push.
 Sandi dropped flat on the bed, rolled onto her back and kicked Neubert square in the nuts.